mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 * Keep checklists so you know what **bugs** to expect on future reviews.
 * Judge review effectiveness purely in terms of **bugs** discovered.

-I can only assume these articles were written in the future, where all developers are robots, and hearing a list of criticisms about code they've worked hard warms their cold, robot hearts.
+I can only assume these articles are from the future, where all developers are robots, and hearing a list of criticisms about code they've worked hard warms their cold, robot hearts.

 Let's assume for a moment that we want to improve code reviews in the present, where our teammates are humans.
-In this article, I'll discuss some code review techniques that take into account the fact that you and your teammates are all humans and that a code review is as much a social process as a technical one.
+In this article, I'll discuss some code review techniques that take into account the fact that a code review is not only a technical process, but a social one as well.

 * TOC
 {:toc}